 Obituary, Winnipeg Free Press, 28 March 1953, page 27.

 Obituary [Anne Blaise], Winnipeg Free Press, 12 February 1987, page 51.

 Obituary [Josiah Morley Vanstone], Winnipeg Free Press, 4 June 1988, page 47.

 Obituary [Mary Ella Vanstone], Winnipeg Free Press, 19 May 1998, page 37.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.

-We thank Mark R. Vanstone and Peter Sampson for providing additional information used here.
+We thank Mark R. Vanstone, Peter Sampson, and Nathan Kramer for providing additional information used here.